 5. Show them how you bank.

 Showing your children how you bank may be very illuminating.
-Show them the ATMs, how to deposit a check with your mobile device, visit a branch, and open an account for them.
+Show them the ATMs, how to deposit a check with your mobile device, how to use online and mobile banking, and open an account for them.
 Having their own account gives them a direct experience with money.

 6. Let them spend their own money.